lenonrobot/Minimal-Exoskeletons-for-Multiple-Training/README.md

-# Minimal Exoskeletonsfor Multiple Training
+# Minimal Exoskeletons for Multiple Training

 Our project MiniExo4U aims at providing a customized and multifunctional exoskeleton solution to the wearable robotics industry.
 This project will be promoted by open-sourcing its results to wearable robotics community.